 The triple-dip: option 1

 For car hire in Australia, there are two ways you can triple-dip.
 The first is Qantas Business Rewards (QBR).
 To join this program you need an ABN.
 Plus you can only transfer once your QBR points balance reaches 3,000.
 On car rental you'll earn 4 Qantas points per dollar spent at QBR.
 This is on top of the 4 points per dollar you earn at the normal Qantas site.
 For Australian car hire, this brings the haul to 8 points per dollar.
-If the Qantas car rental is the same price as elsewhere, it will bring a decent windfall of points.
+If the Qantas car rental price is the same price as elsewhere, it will bring a decent windfall of points as a bonus.
 One thing you'll need to watch is that the QBR bonus only applies to Budget and Avis.
 Thrifty and Hertz do not qualify.
 The third part of the dip is to use a points earning credit card, so now you have QBR, Qantas points and credit card points.

 The triple-dip: option 2